-Leeds City Council commissions permanent care home placements to around 3,000 people at any time, and around 8,000 people are supported by Leeds Adult Social Care to continue living in their communities with ongoing help from carers.
+Leeds City Council commissions permanent care home placements to around 3,000 people at any time, and around 8,000 people are supported by Leeds Adult Social Care to continue living in their communities with on-going help from carers.

-Figure 4, below, shows how the local decision makers (NHS Commissioners and Leeds City council) spend health and care funding on behalf of citizens in Leeds.
+Figure 3, shows how the local decision makers (NHS Commissioners and Leeds City council) spend health and care funding on behalf of citizens in Leeds.

-Figure 4 - Indicative spending of health and care funding in Leeds
+Figure 3 - Indicative spending of health and care funding in Leeds